blackline-commerce/stripe-nfc-gate/web/README.md

 Website
 --------

-This is the Gym's website.
+This is the Gym's public website.

 It does the following: